|Values are valid only on day of printing.|

 Mayo Clinic Rochester is staffed by pathologists whose expertise and special interests cover the entirety of pathology–from surgical pathology with all of its respective subspecialty areas, to Hematopathology, Renal Pathology, and Dermatopathology.

 We provide consultation services on difficult diagnostic problems.
 Consultation cases may be sent by a referring pathologist and directed to one of the pathologists who is an expert in the given area or directed more broadly to the subspecialty group.
 Cases are frequently shared and sometimes transferred between the pathologists, as deemed appropriate for the type of case/diagnostic problem encountered.
 Emphasis is placed on prompt and accurate results.
-Stained slides and paraffin blocks received are reviewed in conjunction with the clinical history provided, laboratory findings, radiographic findings (if applicable), and sending pathologist's report/letter.
+Stained slides and paraffin blocks received are reviewed in conjunction with the clinical history provided, laboratory findings, radiographic findings (if applicable), and sending pathologist's report or letter.
 If additional special stains/studies are needed, the results are included in the final interpretive report.
 In some cases, electron microscopy and other special procedures are utilized as required.

 A variety of ancillary studies are available (eg, cytochemistry, immunohistochemistry, immunofluorescence, electron microscopy, mass spectrometry, cytogenetics, and molecular genetics) to aid in establishing a diagnosis.
 These ancillary studies are often expensive and labor intensive, and are most efficiently utilized and interpreted in the context of the morphologic features.
 It is our goal to provide the highest possible level of diagnostic consultative service, while trying to balance optimal patient care with a cost-conscious approach to solving difficult diagnostic problems.